Artificial Intelligence Pioneer Leaves Google, Warns About Technology's Future - ExBulletin

 Hinton, Bengio and Lucan were open about their concerns about AI, but they were less open about AI’s potential, such as detecting health risks earlier than doctors or issuing more accurate weather warnings about earthquakes and floods.
 I was optimistic.

-One thing is clear: the technology we develop can be used for enormous benefits that affect hundreds of millions of people.
+One thing is clear: the technology we develop can be used for enormous amounts of benefit, affecting hundreds of millions of people, Hinton previously told The Associated Press.

 |